vindaalex/multizone-thermostat/README.md

 # Master configuration
 The configuration scheme is similar as for a satelite only with the following differences.

-* name: For master mode no name possible, it will be 'master'
+* name: For master mode the name is overruled by thermostat to 'master'
 * room_area (Required): For master it should be equal to the total heated area.
 * sensor (optional): For master mode not applicable
 * filter_mode (Optional): For master mode not applicable